 - 9,900 Rupees (this is the maximum amount of Rupees Link can carry in this game, period, assuming he has both the Tycoon Wallet and all 3 Extra Wallets)

-In addition, the first time you beat a boss you will get 50 Rupees as an additional reward.
-This will also happen if you break your previous time record as well.
+Note: the first time you beat a boss, you will get 50 rupees as an additional reward.
+This will also happen if you break your previous time record.

 In the next section, I'll post the perfect strategy for clearing Boss Rush Mode to your satisfaction!

-The basic strategy for getting that Hylian Shield is the following:
+The basic strategy for getting that Hylian Shield is:

 - Feel free to use a Guardian Potion Plus before starting the Lightning Round.
 You can't use the Adventure Pouch during the challenge itself, but no one said anything about before the run.
 This also allows you to beat the first boss (or more, depending on how fast you can win each fight) without taking damage, which conserves your limited resources for the following battles.

 - Gauge your progress to determine whether it's worth going for the Hylian Shield.
 If you haven't won anything from the Thunder Dragon yet, you can always shoot for the Heart Piece instead.
 Mainly, see what bosses the Thunder Dragon is pitting you against.
 If you have already beaten your toughest matchups and have a decent supply of Hearts, go for that Hylian Shield!
 If, however, he has been giving you the easy fights, you might want to play it safe and just go for the Heart Piece.

 By following the above tips and my boss guides, you will prevail!